wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.4 =
+* Re-wrote dialog display decision code to be cleaner
+* Upgraded fancybox to version 1.3.4

 = 2.3.9 =
 * Changed Show on front page option to control display on front page whether or not the "Only show on specific pages and single posts"